-Accommodations at the Si Como No Hotel (B,L,D)
+Accommodations at Hotel Cerro Lodge or similar (B,L,D)

 This morning we enjoy breakfast before departing back to San José ahead of our international departures.
 We make sure to make birding stops along the way and take time to enjoy lunch at a local restaurant before returning to our convenient airport hotel.
 We have chosen an airport hotel for the return so you can depart at your leisure tomorrow.